ArgunHild/argunhild.github.io/_pages/research.md

 - Paper 2: Description of paper 2. -->

 ## Work in Progress
-- **Competing Against Stereotypes: Meta-Study of Gender Differences in Competitiveness.** Joint work with Michael Hilweg-Waldeck.
+- **Competing Against Stereotypes: Gender Stereotypes, Beliefs, and Willingness To Compete.** Joint work with Michael Hilweg-Waldeck.
     - *The experimental literature on gender differences in competitiveness has published over 280 studies, each utilizing a particular real-effort task.
 We exploit the natural variation in task-specific gender stereotypes to examine how stereotypes shape gender differences in competitiveness.
 In our meta-study, we compile data on gender competition and performance levels from previous studies.
 In addition, we collect beliefs about performance differences through an online experiment (n=765).
 Our key finding is that stereotypical beliefs, rather than actual performance differences, explain the variation in gender competition gaps across tasks.
 In a followup laboratory experiment (n = 749), we manipulate stereotypes through framing and informational cues about others’ beliefs.
 These interventions shift stereotypical beliefs, but the changes are not large enough to affect gender differences in competitiveness.*
     - Draft available soon.
 - **Why don’t you deduct to donate more?**  Joint work with Michael Hilweg-Waldeck.